Yes, of course take it out for the day, and lift its skirts, because this means it not being 'stood up' ..........

 See also NOTES ON GUN BARREL PROOF by the LONDON & BIRMINGHAM PROOF HOUSES

 Many, but not all, of our pages carry date information on the various rifles illustrated or discussed, where it has been possible to be sure of data.
-There are a number of methods by which a rifle can be dated, or at least bracketed between certain years of manufacture.
+There are a number of methods by which it may be possible for a rifle to be dated, or at least bracketed between certain years of manufacture.
 For the latter, dates of introduction of military arms can be located within the Government "List of Changes" (LoCs) as can dates of obsolescence and of modification or upgrade to later marks.

 Basic information on these lines is on site from our Chronology of Enfield genre Training Rifles, Adapters & Cartridges.